 Downloading The ISO File For Recovery

 Before you download a recovery disk or operating system, you should make sure that you have enough space on your Android device.
-To keep your device free from junk that takes up a lot of your storage uses an Android cleaner such as Outbyte Android Care.
+To keep your device free from junk that takes up a lot of your storage uses an Android cleaner such as Android cleaner tool.

 Additionally, it will be best to use your home network for downloading instead of relying on mobile data.
 These ISO files usually come in big sizes and could eat up most, if not all, of your data allowance.